angel9323/breaking-bad-table/README.md

 I have used Typescript because I think it is better for reading the application about what each component receives or returns and it is better for detecting errors and warnings.

-To carry out tests, I have done several unit tests of two components with jest and testing-library, checking its components and some event.
+To carry out tests, I have done several unit tests of two components (AlertModal and CardText) with jest and testing-library, checking its components and some event.

 The Hooks-based development pattern has been used, where all the logic of the component would go inside the hooks, as can be seen in CharacterTable or ActionBar components.
 In addition, I use different React Hooks for greater efficiency or to save a specific state.